matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 Config option: `rc_joins`

 This option allows for ratelimiting number of rooms a user can join.
-It's options are
+Associated sub-options are:

 * `local`: ratelimits when users are joining rooms the server is already in.
    Defaults to `per_second: 0.1`, `burst_count: 10`.